Pompeo Launches Panel on 'Unalienable Rights' to Guide Foreign Policy

 Those rights are different than what some other multilateral bodies like the United Nations or non-governmental organizations (NGOs) consider “human rights,” such as the right to clean water, the official said.

 “When we speak of human rights in the media, or in think-tanks or on Capitol Hill, you’ll often hear this rhetoric of human rights as if it’s all the same.
-But it’s not.”
+But it’s not,” the official said.

-The commission will be led by Mary Ann Glendon, a professor of law at Harvard Law School, and include human rights experts, philosophers, Republicans, Democrats, and Independents of “varied backgrounds and beliefs,” Pompeo said Monday.
+Pompeo announced that the commission will be led by Mary Ann Glendon, a professor of law at Harvard Law School, and include human rights experts, philosophers, Republicans, Democrats, and Independents of “varied backgrounds and beliefs.”

-Its charter states it may hold up to 15 members, and its members will be appointed by the State Department.
-Pompeo announced some of the members on Monday: Russell Berman, Paolo Carozza, Hamza Yusuf Hanson, Jacqueline Rivers, Katrina Lantos Swett, Christopher Tollefsen, and David Tse-Chien Pan.
+Its charter states the commission may hold up to 15 members, and its members will be appointed by the State Department.
+Pompeo announced some of the members on Monday: Russell Berman, Peter Berkowitz, Paolo Carozza, Hamza Yusuf Hanson, Jacqueline Rivers, Meir Soloveichik, Katrina Lantos Swett, Christopher Tollefsen, and David Tse-Chien Pan.

 The commission would not make policy, but furnish advice to Pompeo to help guide future decisions on when the U.S. should provide U.S. taxpayer money for the protection of human rights.